drorm/gish/README.md

 - Version control of prompts using Git
 - Inclusion of other files in your input using the `#include` statement

-#### Includes
+#### Import

-Use the `#include` statement in your input file to include prompts or comments/text that you want ChatGPT to react to.
+Use the `#import` statement in your input file to include prompts or comments/text that you want ChatGPT to react to.

 **Example**

 ```

 #import prompts/coding

 The following program save_files.py saves files by appending ".1" to the file name.
 Change is so that it does the following: